For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you can, make sure you book your train ticket in advance online for big savings at First Trans Pennine Express.

 For up-to-date information about public transport in Greater Manchester, have a look at the TfGM website.
-Also, see our guide on cheap train tickets.
+Also, check out our guide on how to get cheap train tickets.

 Employment opportunities in Manchester